 - Recognizing and taking action on legitimate complaints regarding overbearing physicians and supervisors.

-- Using individual approaches, such as relaxation exercises and other techniques (e.g., biofeedback), to relieve symptoms of stress and learn how to change physiological activity for the purposes of improving health and performance.
+- Using individual approaches, such as relaxation exercises and other techniques (e.g., biofeedback), to relieve symptoms of stress and learn how to change physiological activity to improve health and performance.

 - Providing systematic educational sessions and other opportunities to improve skills and confidence.